Face posets of tropical polyhedra and monomial ideals: Introduction

 \begin{theoremnonum}[{Prop.~\ref{prop:monomial+cone+decomp}}] A $d$-dimensional tropical polyhedron is the intersection of $d+1$ monomial tropical polyhedra, one for each possible affine tropical direction. \end{theoremnonum}

 We establish a common framework based on \emph{covector graphs} to compare several posets partly originating in commutative algebra or order theory, which serve some purpose of a face poset of a monomial tropical polyhedron.
+We associate the Scarf poset, CP-order, max-min poset, vertex-facet lattice, max-lattice and pseudovertex poset to a monomial tropical polyhedron.

-\begin{theoremnonum}[{Synopsis of Section~\ref{sec:face+posets}}] The Scarf poset, CP-order, max-min poset, vertex-facet lattice, max-lattice and pseudovertex poset are a family of distinct posets associated to a monomial tropical polyhedron.
-They are pairwise subposets ordered by containment, where the Scarf poset has the additional property of being cover preserving.
-Furthermore, if the monomial tropical polyhedron is sufficiently generic, the first four posets agree. \end{theoremnonum}
+\begin{theoremnonum}[{Synopsis of Section~\ref{sec:face+posets}}] The six posets from left to right are embedded in each other, where the embedding of the Scarf poset has the additional property of being cover preserving.
+Furthermore, if the monomial tropical polyhedron is sufficiently generic, the first four posets are isomorphic. \end{theoremnonum}